LoginRadius/engineering-portal/content/eva-google-script/index.md

 ![Trigger](trigger.gif)

-## Conclustion
+## Conclusion
 In this article, I've explained EVA services to validate email addresses in bulk using the google script editor.
+If you like what you read, leave a "thank you note" in the comment section.